rzn-example-classroom/git-and-github-intro/README.md

 You are strongly encouraged to enable two-factor authentication on your GitHub account.
 You can follow [GitHub's instructions here](https://docs.github.com/en/authentication/securing-your-account-with-two-factor-authentication-2fa/configuring-two-factor-authentication) to do so.

 #### GitHub mobile app
-GitHub provides a mobile application which can be used as a second factor of authentication, and also for certain actions you will learn about shortly (issue and pull request management, mostly).
+GitHub provides a mobile application that can be used as a second factor of authentication, and also for certain actions you will learn about shortly (issue and pull request management, mostly).
 You may optionally install the app if you would like to have an additional sign-in method.

 ## Git and GitHub Terminology
 ### Repositories
 A repository, or repo for short, is basically the folder housing your project and all the relevant code.
 On your computer, your *local* copy of a repository is a folder which you've set up Git in.
 On GitHub, a *remote* copy of your repository is housed under your account [dashboard](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-personal-account-on-github/managing-personal-account-settings/about-your-personal-dashboard).
 You can work alone on a project or invite others to collaborate with you.
 Later, you'll learn how to create and manage repositories.
 [Learn more about repositories here](https://docs.github.com/en/repositories/creating-and-managing-repositories/about-repositories).

-#### A popular open source repository on GitHub
+#### A popular open-source repository on GitHub
 ![GH Guide Repo](https://github.com/rzn-example-classroom/git-and-github-intro/assets/16062019/022c5243-307f-470c-ae09-2f234445e632)